 Palau Community Action Agency (the Agency) was incorporated in 1967, under the laws of the Trust Territory of the Pacific Islands, as a nonprofit corporation.
-The primary purpose of the Agency is to administer community action programs and other related anti-poverty programs, as well as other programs for which it has been appointed.
+The primary purpose of the Agency is to administer community action programs and other related anti-poverty programs in the Republic of Palau, as well as other programs for which it has been appointed.